 In most cases, spouses share accounts or have joint financial responsibilities.
-However, usually, if you’re just consolidating your own debt but your spouse’s name appears on a few nominal documents, they are not obligated to have their affairs investigated and their financial standing remains unaffected.
-If you are married, in almost all cases you are not responsible for your spouse’s debt unless it’s a joint account.
+However, usually, if you’re just consolidating your own debt, but your spouse’s name appears on a few nominal documents, they are not obligate to have their affairs investigate, and their financial standing remains unaffected.
+If you are married, in almost all cases, you are not responsible for your spouse’s debt unless it is, in fact, a joint account.
 But just remember, your spouse’s debt could affect your overall household or estate equity if your assets are joint with your spouse, even though your debt is not.

 Are Ready to pay off your debt?
-We can help.
+Let us help.